ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 But softness isn’t always the key component when looking for running shoes, and also, the areas of softness on the sole is critical also to judging a shoe’s suitability as a running shoe.

-The outsole of Yeezys is not as durable as some running shoes, but they are strong enough for light running.
+The outsole of Yeezys is not as durable as some running shoes, but they are strong enough to do light running.

-If you plan on running on rocky or uneven terrain, Yeezys may not be the best shoe to use.
+If you plan on running on rocky or uneven terrain, Yeezys may not be the best choice to wear.

-If you are going to choose a Yeezy for running, you would be wise to choose one from the Boost line.
-With the right level of padding and an effective lacing system, Yeezys will be ideal for running.
+If you are going to choose a Yeezy shoe for running, you would be wise to choose one from the Boost line.

 Are Yeezys Good for Hiking?

 When hiking, you need a rugged outsole, a flexible midsole, and plenty of ankle support.
-Without proper ankle support, you are going to find your ankle has the potential to roll over, which could lead to serious injuries.
+Without proper ankle support, you are going to find your ankle has the potential to roll over, which could make you more susceptible to injuries.